stormearthandlava/stormearthandlava.github.io/guide/general/macros.md

 ## Hex

-This macro will use {{ site.data.talent.hex }} at your Focus if you have one, try on your current Mouseover target if it is an enemy, otherwise will {{ site.data.talent.hex }} your current target.
+This macro will use {{ site.data.spell.hex }} at your Focus if you have one, try on your current Mouseover target if it is an enemy, otherwise will {{ site.data.spell.hex }} your current target.

 ```
 #showtooltip